 The 56 Squadron record book for July and August is missing, so a complete list of patrols flown cannot be reconstructed.19 Nonetheless, Revell, in his High in the Empty Blue, is able, by using personal diaries and other sources, to provide considerable day to day detail of the squadron’s activities; he does not mention Borncamp in connection with any of the patrols flown.
 Borncamp would perhaps have spent two, possibly three weeks becoming familiar with the squadron and the area before going over the lines.20 A hometown newspaper account of Borncamp’s activities written in 1919 indicates that he did participate in offensive patrols.21

 Any such activity was, however, cut short, because, about a month after joining the squadron, Borncamp fell victim to Spanish influenza, which had been circulating in the squadron since at least June 14, 1918, when it sent Ritter to hospital.22 Borncamp was admitted to No. 14 General Hospital at Wimereux (north of Boulogne) on August 16, 1918, and just under a week later, he was discharged to No. 1 A.S.D. at Marquise.
-It was recommended he be taken off flying status, and he returned to England at the end of the month.23 He was transferred to the Chemical Warfare Service and was still in training when the armistice was signed.24
+It was recommended he be taken off flying status, and he returned to England at the end of the month.23 Joseph Kirkbride Milnor, who was working at American Aviation HQ at 35 Eaton Place in London, noted in his diary on September 1, 1918, that he “went to lunch at the canteen with Morry [Finley Austin Morrison] and Borncamp who is also back from France.”
+Borncamp was transferred to the Chemical Warfare Service and was still in training when the armistice was signed.24

-Upon return to U.S., Borncamp worked in the New York fruit, cider, and vinegar company (Duffy-Mott) with which his father had been associated.25
+Upon returning to the U.S., Borncamp worked in the New York fruit, cider, and vinegar company (Duffy-Mott) with which his father had been associated.25

 (For complete bibliographic entries, please consult the list of works and web pages cited.)